A Idioms

 at every turn

-- everywhere one looks
+- everywhere that one looks

 at face value